KosherEye

 Black Sage, a pale, cool, greenish-yellow honey rarely crystallizes, is extremely rare, and a treat on the palate.
 It is very different from any other American honey.
 The flavors are distinctive, with notes of apple, berry, and vanilla.
 Many prize this as a favorite with strong black tea.

-And yes, Y’all, Savannah Bee Company is from our home state of Georgia!
+And yes, Y'all, another reason we think Savannah Bee Company is sweet, is that they are from our home state of Georgia!
+Their advice for KosherEye readers: BEE Kosher!